c-F5/blog/content/blog/23-03-23-Cloudflare-GitHub.md

 ---
 title: "Deploy a Hugo Site with Cloudflare Pages and GitHub"
-description: "A simple guide on how to deploy a Hugo Site with Cloudflare Pages and GitHub for free!"
+description: "How to deploy a Hugo Site with Cloudflare Pages and GitHub for free!"
 date: 2023-03-23
 draft: false
 tags: ["Cloudflare Pages", "Hugo", "Static Site","Cloudflare", "GitHub"]